ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

 **Inputs**

-Users may create their own global grids, or use the pre-defined files located in the `./CXX directories <https://noaa-nws-global-pds.s3.amazonaws.com/index.html#fix/orog/20231027/>`_.
+Users may create their own global grids, or use the pre-defined files located in the `./CRES directories <https://noaa-nws-global-pds.s3.amazonaws.com/index.html#fix/orog/20231027/>`_. (where CRES is the atmospheric resolution and mxRES is the ocean resolution).

       * FV3 mosaic file - (NetCDF format)
 	      * CRES_mosaic.nc